DepoXy/macOS-hammyspoony/README.md

   `<Shift-Ctrl-Cmd-W>`: Hide or minimize all windows except the active window

-  - This command minimizes [Alacritty](https://alacritty.org/) windows so you can raise individual terminal windows without making them all visible again.
+  - This command *minimizes* [Alacritty](https://alacritty.org/) windows so you can raise individual terminal windows without making them all visible again.

-  - And it'll hide all other apps' windows.
+  - And it'll *hide* all other apps' windows.
+(I.e., when you unhide on app's window, you'll unhide all that app's hidden windows.)

   `<Shift-Ctrl-Cmd-T>`: Unminimize all Alacritty windows

-  `<Shift-Ctrl-Alt-W>`: Hide or minimize all windows
+  `<Shift-Ctrl-Alt-W>`: Hide or minimize all windows (including the active window)

 ### Terminal window foregrounders